Baylor Business Fellows

 Drs.
-A. Seward, C. North, and S. Green and L. English, Advisors
+A. Seward, C. North, and S. Green, Advisors

 A small percentage of the students admitted to Baylor University are drawn toward flexibility in course selection while seeking to excel both in and out of the Business School.
 The Baylor Business Fellows major is designed to meet the needs of these students while seeking to prepare them for graduate studies or for successful careers.
 The Baylor Business Fellows is a major within the Bachelor of Business Administration degree and meets the guidelines established by the Association to Advance Collegiate Schools of Business (AACSB) International.